OPEN FOR APPLICATIONS | Rip It Up: Here’s to the joy and defiance of being young in the UK

 How do I apply?

-Please read carefully the Creative Brief and Funding Guidelines below.
+First, please carefully read the Creative Brief and Funding Guidelines listed below.
 A list of contextual titles is available to book and browse for inspiration for your own programmes.

 The Creative Brief gives you an overview of the curatorial framework for the season and the types of activities we are looking to support.